FG-s-Modlists/FGs-Modlists-Site/content/livingskyrim/readme.md

 Before you get started installing or playing Living Skyrim, it's important to note a few things:

 {{< tip >}}
+**Important!**
-**Important!** Sections labeled important like this one will tell you when you need to pay extra attention to something.
+Sections labeled important like this one will tell you when you need to pay extra attention to something.
 {{< /tip >}}

 {{< tip "warning" >}}
+**WARNING!**
-**Warning blocks like this one will warn you when you absolutely must not forget to do something.
-Failure to heed warning blocks is cause for disaster.**
+*Warning blocks like this one will warn you when you absolutely must not forget to do something.
+Failure to heed warning blocks is cause for disaster.*
 {{< /tip >}}

 - You are not required to have Nexus Premium to install Living Skyrim, however, it is highly recommended.
 Nexus Premium will cut your install time to a fraction of what it would be by automating both the mod download and mod install processes of installing the list.